psilons/pypigeonhole-build/README.md

   Conda version is more flexible to customize because of the extra references to meta.yaml and build scripts.
 Please check conda-build documents.
-- release: ```pph_release.bat``` to tag versions and bump the current version to the next.
-  >We use major.minor.patch format in versions.
-The minor and patch increments are single digit, bounded by 10.
-A major version with 81 minors/patches should be enough in normal cases.

 - upload:
     - ```pph_upload_pip.bat``` to upload library to the pip central server.
     - ```pph_upload_pip_test.bat``` to upload library to the pip test central server.
-    - ```upload.conda.bat``` to upload library to the conda central server.
+    - ```pph_upload_conda.bat``` to upload library to the conda central server.
   We leave out the complexity of local artifact server setup.
 Variations are:
     - local pip/anaconda channels, for testing.
     - http tunnel through local channels.
     - local/internal pip/anaconda official servers through vendor support.
     - remote pip/anaconda official/central servers through internet.
     - 3rd party vendors, such as Artifactory servers.

+- release: ```pph_release.bat``` to tag versions and bump the current version to the next.
+  >We use major.minor.patch format in versions.
+The minor and patch increments are single digit, bounded by 10.
+A major version with 81 minors/patches should be enough in normal cases.

 - install/deploy:
     - lib installation: use pip and/or conda.
     - app deployment: conda can bundle scripts and Python code.
-So we use conda as the transport to deploy apps.
+So we use conda as the transport to deploy apps to conda environments.
       >There are many other ways, ground or cloud, to deploy apps, such as kubernetes, Ansible, etc. We leave these out due to high available customization (i.e., no predictable patterns).